Why do you need a content marketing strategy

 Once you plan beforehand which topics you want to cover, and what type of content will be the most relevant and meaningful to your target audience, it is going to be easier for you to stick to the plan and create new content on a regular basis.

 Luckily, there is a plethora of planning tasks software free of charge (like Trello, Mindmup or Planoly – you can find them all in this list of the best free content marketing tools).
+You can also make use of WordPress landing pages and share your content on them.

 Improved effectiveness of your content marketing